peritissimus/dotfiles/README.md

 Hello, I am Kushal
-and these are my config files
+and these are my dotfiles